Adaptive and Robust Multi-Task Learning: Acknowledgement

 \section{Acknowledgement}

-We thank Chen Dan, Dongming Huang and Yichen Zhang for helpful discussions.
+We are grateful to two anonymous referees and the associate editor for their helpful comments.
+We thank Chen Dan, Dongming Huang, Yuhang Wu and Yichen Zhang for discussions.
+Kaizheng Wang's research is supported by an NSF grant DMS-2210907 and a startup grant at Columbia University.
 We acknowledge computing resources from Columbia University's Shared Research Computing Facility project, which is supported by NIH Research Facility Improvement Grant 1G20RR030893-01, and associated funds from the New York State Empire State Development, Division of Science Technology and Innovation (NYSTAR) Contract C090171, both awarded April 15, 2010.
+Part of the research was conducted when Yaqi Duan was affiliated with the Laboratory for Information and Decision Systems at Massachusetts Institute of Technology and the Department of Operations Research and Financial Engineering at Princeton University.